 Our monetary system is no different.
 Have we lost touch with nature some 100 odd years ago spraying nature's hard mined money with pesticides in the form of easily inflatable fiat currencies.

 Today, some big names in the Precious Metals space deliver constant attack on an ever deteriorating world financial platform with massive debt.
 Names like Spott, Maloney, Bonner, Sinclair, Prins, Greyerz, Smith, Austin-Fitts and many others have voiced extreme criticism towards 21st Century unprecedented monetary policy behavior in all corners of the world.
 This does not hit Mainstreet as their voices are mostly heard in alternative media like Zerohedge, KWN, USAWatchdog and various other prominent blogs.

-We certainly share those concerns, not only because it has been proven via backward deep asset allocation analysis that holding a small percentage of especially Gold and also Silver as insurance is a very wise thing to do, and also because the fundamentals of monetary policy appear to being violated without any historic evidence of potential success.
+We share those concerns, not only because it has been proven via backward deep asset allocation analysis that holding a small percentage of Gold, Silver, Platinum and Palladium as insurance is a very wise wealth hedge, and also because the fundamentals of monetary policy appear to being violated without any historic evidence of potential success.
 In fact, historic evidence to the contrary is plentiful.
 A time bomb waiting to be ignited, and also by nature's forces.

 Suffice to say that we must deal with day-to-day realities and that these markets can go up as well as down.
 The risk analysis we do can be done by anyone using a stand alone or combination of the most commonly used technical tools calculating momentum of price.
 We tend to favor, RSI, Stochastic and MACD, whilst not necessarily in this order and we sometimes watch others to confirm the profile for each week.